devadvance/devadvance.github.io/_posts/2021-06-07-site-navigation-html-css-only.md

 ## Background

-When it comes to content-focused websites, I often align to the concept of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement){:target="_blank"}{:rel="noopener"}.
-So when I looked for opportunities to eliminate nonessential JavaScript from my sites, I decided that the site navbar that depended on JavaScript needed to go.
+When it comes to content-focused websites, I often align with the concept of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement){:target="_blank"}{:rel="noopener"}, which allows users with different access requirements, such as screen size, physical ability, and bandwidth limitations, to access the same base content fluidly.
+So, when I looked for opportunities to eliminate nonessential JavaScript from my sites, I decided that the JavaScript-dependent site navigation needed to go.

-My goals for site navigation are the following: it should be fast, responsive, clean, and accessible.
-Visual designs come and go, so prioritizing a "clean" implementation provides a platform for those iterative designs.
+In overhauling the navbar, I prioritized four areas of design: it should be fast, responsive, clean, and accessible.
+Visual styles come and go, so prioritizing a "clean" implementation provides a platform for those iterative developments.

-After doing a bit of searching, there seemed to be a couple different approaches.
-Some of the most popular approaches involve CSS.
+Although there are numerous ways of approaching this problem, a few stand out for their popularity and/or efficiency.
+Some of the most popular methods involve CSS.
 In particular, they use the `:hover` selector or `:checked` pseudo-class.
-Hoowever, I found these to be suboptimal due to the challenge of making them accessible for all users, especially those using assistive technologies.
+However, I found these to be suboptimal due to the challenge of making them accessible for all users, especially those using assistive technologies, including those [covered by W3C in its Web Accessibility Initiative](https://www.w3.org/WAI/people-use-web/tools-techniques/){:target="_blank"}{:rel="noopener"}.

-After reading [Mark Caron's](https://medium.com/@heyoka){:target="_blank"}{:rel="noopener"} post, [_Responsive, Pure CSS Off-Canvas Hamburger Menu_](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793){:target="_blank"}{:rel="noopener"}, I decided to try the approach using the `<details>` element.
+[Mark Caron](https://medium.com/@heyoka){:target="_blank"}{:rel="noopener"}, in his post, [_Responsive, Pure CSS Off-Canvas Hamburger Menu_](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793){:target="_blank"}{:rel="noopener"}, suggests using the `<details>` element.

-That post provided a great starting point.
-However, I prefer a responsive approach to site navigation.
-When in a desktop view, it is often detrimental to both the user and to the site creator to hide navigational elements in a side menu, as it is inherently less discoverable.
+While that approach provided a great starting point, it focused on the fundamentals, rather than a fully responsive experience.
+When in a desktop view, it is often detrimental to both the user and the site creator to hide navigational elements in a side menu, as it is inherently less discoverable.
+This is why I established responsiveness as one of my key focuses at the outset of this process.

 With these requirements in mind, I put together a working demo that is responsive, works on a variety of devices and browsers, works reasonably well with screen readers, and does not interfere with any of my sites' existing implementation.